June 2022

 Rehabilitate the 4 latrines by building a separate space for girls and boys.

-Purchase of kettles for hand washing and padlocks for sound latrine management.
+Purchase of kettles for washing hands and padlocks for healthy management of latrines.

 Results

-For the end of the works, a meal was offered to the 1500 schoolchildren of the 3 primary schools.
+For the end of the work, a meal was offered to the 1,500 schoolchildren from the 3 primary schools.

 Total cost 885 €